 New Jersey and Massachusetts, (plus forward-thinking cities like Philadelphia and San Francisco), are ahead of the curve with legislation that mandates that employers provide lactation policies and lactation spaces for breastfeeding employees.

 Progressive Public Policy

-Change is also being spearheaded by Senator Tammy Duckworth, one of the sponsors of the Friendly Airports for Mothers Act (FAM) that would require all airports to provide appropriate lactation accommodations.
+Change is also being spearheaded by Senator Tammy Duckworth, who wrote the bi-partisan Friendly Airports for Mothers (FAM) Act that would require all airports to provide appropriate lactation accommodations.
 And now, as the first pregnant sitting senator, she’s raising awareness about the antiquated government policies and places that don’t acknowledge, or provide for, the biological and physical needs of breastfeeding mothers.

 Pop Culture Mamas